 Your monitoring tool can’t accommodate new use cases

 Different use cases require different performance metrics, monitoring strategies, and dashboards.
-Over the years, we’ve seen a number of experienced companies that hit a wall when their use cases expanded.
+Over the years, we’ve seen a number of experienced companies hit a wall when their use cases expanded.
 They started out with simple, in-house monitoring but turned to us when their custom tool couldn’t generalize for new use cases.
 The situation goes downhill fast when each team builds its own monitoring capabilities instead of having a centralized monitoring platform that can accommodate all the different–and future–use cases.

 You’re firefighting issues your monitoring didn’t catch